MexbaliaMX/ConnectIoT-SC/README.md

 # Trying ConnectIoT

-*Before using the smart contract, for a better and easy usage you can set an **envorionment variables** for **CONTRACT_ACCOUNT_ID** and **OWNER_ACCOUNT_ID**.*
+*Before using the smart contract, for a better and easy usage, you can set **environment variables** for **CONTRACT_ACCOUNT_ID** and **OWNER_ACCOUNT_ID**.*

 ### Environment variables